 Components % of Grade

 Timeliness of responses 15%

 Quality of responses 70%

 Quantity of responses 15%

 TOTAL 100%

 Quizzes (equally weighted)

-Students will take weekly equally weighted online quizzes to reinforce the course materials.
-The quizzes will test your ability to utilize psychological terminology as well as the identification and application of proper psychological concepts for a given problem.
-All quizzes are closed book and notes.
+Students will take weekly equally weighted online multiple choice quizzes to reinforce the course materials.
+The quizzes will test students' ability to utilize course concepts and terminology.
+All quizzes are closed books and notes.